davidebolo1993/cosigtdoc/docs/usecases/usecases.md

 ### Genotyping Results

 Cosigt identifies the combination of haplotypes in the pangenome that best describes the structure of the sequenced sample (from short-reads) in the region of interest.
-This process is called `haplotype deconvolution` (or `genotyping`), as detailed in the [→ usage section](/usage/usage.html).
+This process is called `haplotype deconvolution` (or `genotyping`), as detailed in the [→ workflow section](/workflow/workflow.html).

 After running the cosigt pipeline as described above, results are stored in `cosigt_test/cosigt/{sample}/{chromosome}/{region}`.
 The directory structure should resemble the following: